 N. Korea says it test-fired biggest ICBM, US adds sanctions

-SEOUL, South Korea (AP) — North Korea said Friday it test-fired its biggest intercontinental ballistic missile under the orders of leader Kim Jong Un, who vowed to expand the North’s “nuclear war deterrent” while preparing for a “long-standing confrontation” with the United States.

-The report by North Korean state media came a day after South Korea and Japan said they detected the North launching an ICBM in its first long-range test since 2017.
+The report by North Korean state media came a day after the militaries of South Korea and Japan said they detected the North launching an ICBM in its first long-range test since 2017.

-The launch extended a barrage of weapons demonstrations this year that analysts say are aimed at forcing the United States to accept the idea of North Korea as a nuclear power and remove crippling sanctions against its broken economy.

-The United States requested an open U.N.
-Security Council meeting on the launch, and a session was set for Friday afternoon New York time (1900 GMT).

 The Hwasong-17, which was fired at a high angle to avoid the territorial waters of neighbors, reached a maximum altitude of 6,248 kilometers (3,880 miles) and traveled 1,090 kilometers (680 miles) during a 67-minute flight before landing in waters between North Korea and Japan, Pyongyang’s official Korean Central News Agency said.